hacks-guide/Guide-WiiU/docs/extras/block-updates.md

 ?> This method is the easier method and is recommended to less advanced users.
 It does, however, prevent the eShop from working.
 This can be worked around by running [NNUPatcher](http://www.wiiubru.com/appstore/zips/nnupatcher.zip) before starting the eShop.
 1. Plug your SD Card into your Computer.
-1. Extract the `nnupatcher.zip` file to the root of your SD Card.
+1. Copy the contents of the `nnupatcher.zip` file to the root of your SD Card.
 If asked, overwrite any duplicate files.
 1. Plug the SD Card into your Wii U console and power it on.
 1. Enter the Wii U's system settings and navigate to `Internet > Connect to the Internet > Connection List >` `Your WiFi connection > Change Settings > DNS` and set the option to `Do not auto-obtain`.